harshisrai/harshisrai/README.md

 # Hi 👋, I'm Harsh Rai

-I'm Harsh Rai — a passionate learner, enthusiastic coder, and a firm believer in the power of technology to solve real-world problems.
+A passionate learner, enthusiastic coder, and a firm believer in the power of technology to solve real-world problems.
 I thrive on exploring new ideas, continuously learning, and helping others grow in the tech community.
 ---

 ### What I Do